Mf-ff99/moodify-client/README.md

 Server Live Deployment: https://moodify-server-api.herokuapp.com/

-Moodify allows registered users to log in to their account and create an in-depth database of their moods over time.
+Moodify lets registered users log into their account and create an in-depth database of their moods over time, along with keeping track of hours slept and an extensive note-taking feature.
+Being a human is difficult, and tracking how you feel can help you develop a better sense of self as well as identify why you feel the way you do.
+Moodify aims to provide a tool-kit for those looking to better themselves, or simply record their feelings.

+In this project I wrote a server in Express connected to a PostgreSQL database.
+I used fetch calls in the componentDidMount React life-cycle method to populate the user-generated chart.
+React-router allowed for a fluid and dynamic UI as well as helped maintain organization as the application grew in size.

 ## Screenshots